Polymer/old-docs-site/app/3.0/start/toolbox/set-up.md

 To work with Polymer CLI, you will need a Node.js version [supported by the Polymer toolset](/{{{polymer_version_dir}}}/docs/tools/node-support), npm, Git, and Yarn.
 For full installation instructions, see [the
 Polymer CLI documentation](/{{{polymer_version_dir}}}/docs/tools/polymer-cli).

-Once you have the pre-requisites set up, install Polymer CLI:
+Once you have the prerequisites set up, install Polymer CLI:

     npm install -g polymer-cli